Troubleshooting Guide

 Similar to Services, there are Apps started in the Background during Windows Startup.
 You can find those in your Task Manager under the Tab “Startup apps”.
 To deactivate a startup app, right-click it and select “Disable”.
 Once you are done, restart your PC.

-Known Startup Apps, that cause Problems with PLAYDECK: NVidia FrameView SDK
+Known Startup Apps, that cause Problems with PLAYDECK: NVIDIA FrameView SDK

 Example: